VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ![CU_ActiveInactive](https://github.com/user-attachments/assets/5b8af80f-80aa-4dd3-811c-c13f350bfc14)

-*Figure X: Example of parcels enrolled in Current Use and containing inactive parcels (red and green).
+**Figure X:** *Example of parcels enrolled in Current Use and containing inactive parcels (red and green).
 Based on the status of a parcel ("ACTIVE" or "INACTIVE") and the acreage, eligibility for Current Use could be impacted with a change to the parcel definition.
 The acreage eligibility for parcels enrolled in Current Use and without any inactives (brown parcels) would not be impacted by a change to the parcel defintion.*

 Examining Current Use parcels with inactives statewide, the following impacts are seen by town:

 ![Inactives_CU](https://github.com/user-attachments/assets/16d095e6-ec20-405c-b295-f8a07145bd24)

-*Figure X: Count of parcels with at least one inactive parcel and enrolled in current use (2023), by town.*
+**Figure X:** *Count of parcels with at least one inactive parcel and enrolled in current use (2023), by town.*

 Total bar count represents parcels per town enrolled in Current Use and with at least one inactive.
 Green count represents parcels whose parent parcel is >25 acres, deeming the parcel still eligible for Current Use under the new parcel definition.
 Red count represents parcels whose parent parcel is <25 acres and therefore no longer eligible for Current Use based on acreage.

 ![image](https://github.com/user-attachments/assets/0364e196-1b06-429d-8f6b-58178a1cd86c)

-*Table: Count and percentage of parcels with at least one inactive parcel and enrolled in current use, by town.
+**Table X:** *Count and percentage of parcels with at least one inactive parcel and enrolled in current use, by town.
 Approximately 32% of parcels statewide would lose their eligibility for current use based on acreage following a change to the parcel definition.*

 Note: inactive parcels are not managed consistently across towns; currently 178 towns (70%) submit inactive parcels.
 In addition, attribution of the parcel status field (active/inactive) is not complete or consistent for all submitting towns.
 This analysis is based on a subset of 138 towns with inactives and a presumably accurate "STATUS" field.
 This means the parent parcel has an "ACTIVE" status and all associated "INACTIVE" status parcels have a PARENTSPAN matching the "ACTIVE" status SPAN.

 ![ActiveInactive](https://github.com/user-attachments/assets/9ebd72bc-9f34-4c54-aa2a-e930529b9803)

-*Table X: Example of correct attribution in the inactive parcel layer.
+**Table X:** *Example of correct attribution in the inactive parcel layer.
 The parcel with an "ACTIVE" status has a SPAN entry, followed by the associated "INACTIVE" status parcels with PARENTSPAN entries linking them to the "ACTIVE" parcel.
 In the Active Parcels layer, these five parcels would be merged to a single parcel.
 In some cases, "INACTIVE" status parcels may also include a unique SPAN entry.
 Typically these are placeholders used by town officials.*